On a seedy street in London I found a curious place,

 “So much gobbledygook,” uttered I. “what do they even mean?”

 “Who knows?
-Who cares?” replied an assistant with an over-sized beam.
+Who cares?” replied the assistant with an over-sized beam.

 “Pret-a-porter slogans have become massive money-spinners,